 decision made regarding a complaint.
 It also can continue during and after the entire

 process since you have a right to an education and/or work environment free of sex-based

 discrimination, harassment or violence.
-Additionally, these accommodations should
+Additionally, these supportive measures should

 violence.
-As part of this obligation, they can issue a no contact directive or make
+As part of this obligation, they can issue a mutual no contact directive

 since it is your right to be free from a hostile academic and/or work environment.